 The granite stones are one of the strongest stones in the world.
 It is very difficult to carve intricate designs on the granite stones without powerful blunt devices.
 Granite is also very heavy so movement of huge stones from one place to another is also not possibly easy.
 More than 130,000 tons of granite were used to build Rajarajeshwar Thanjavur temple.
 The heavy stones weighing several tons were bought down from the place that was located 50 miles away from the Tanjore temple.

 Granite Stones Pulled By Elephants: Hindu Kings had huge resource of animals for building temples and army forces.
-How strong was legacy of Hindu Kings can be seen from the fact, Greek biographer stated that Nanda dynasty had a mighty military power of 80000 horse back troops, 200000 foot soldiers, 6000 battle elephants and about 8000 war horse-drawn vehicles.
+How opulent was legacy of Hindu Kings, can be known from the fact – Greek biographer stated that Nanda dynasty had a mighty military power of 80000 horse back troops, 200000 foot soldiers, 6000 battle elephants and about 8000 war horse-drawn vehicles.
 The reference of human and animal resource of Nanda dynasty was only for battlefront.
 For constructing structures they had different pool of animal resources.
 Similarly, RajaRaja Chola had allocated over 1000 elephants and over 5000 horses for the construction of structures.